-4.1.
 Installing Red Hat Software

-It is recommended that the installer first read thought the installation procedures once before actually performing the installation.
-In addition, if you plan to configure networking using fixed numbers which is recommended, you will need to know the machine's IP address, netmask address, gateway address, and primary and secondary DNS addresses to do so.
+It is recommended that the installer first read though the entire installation procedure once before actually performing the installation.

+If you plan to configure networking using fixed numbers which is recommended, you will need to know the machine's IP address, netmask address, gateway address, and primary and secondary DNS addresses to do so.
+In addition, the system's main memory size needs to be known in order to properly set up the file system swap size.
+If not sure of main memory size, you can depress the 'Setup' key that is specified during the power up sequence and view the contents of the system's BIOS to ascertain the size of main memory.

+Notes